tomo960714/HypnoGAN/Data/Data_making.md

 luna s.lst 1 5 -t o1 -s STAGE
 ```

 5. Process the folders containing the resulted files with the python script.

-(In progress)
+Run create_dataset.ipynb to generate dataset.csv from the generated Stage files residing in o1 folder.
+(Select o1 folder in the popup window).

+6. The generated dataset can be used in the data loading process.